seesmof/Pixoto-Photos-Website/README.md

 ## About

-This repository contains a photography website called Pixoto.
-Made with React, TailwindCSS and NextJS.
-Fully functional, fully responsive.
+This repository contains a fully functional website for a professional photography company called Pixoto.
+It contains multiple pages describing company's vision and showcasing their products in a sleek and modern design.
+Made with NextJS, TypeScript and TailwindCSS.
+Fully responsive, built from scratch.

 ## Screenshots